Curuçá River (Javari River tributary)

-Curuçá River is a river of Amazonas state in northwestern Brazil.
-It is entirely within the municipality of Atalaia do Norte.
-Curuçá is a tributary of the Javary River.
+The Curuçá River is a river in Amazonas state in northwestern Brazil.
+It flows entirely within the municipality of Atalaia do Norte.
+The Curuçá is a left tributary of the Javary River.

 1930 Curuçá River event

 On August 13, 1930, the area near latitude 5° S and longitude 71.5° W experienced a meteoric air burst, also known as the Brazilian Tunguska event.
 The mass of the meteorite was estimated at between 1000 and 25000 short ton, with an energy release estimated between 0.1 and 5 megatons, significantly smaller than the Tunguska Event.